abs-tudelft/sbd/doc/manual.md

 are used during the course.
 We will introduce the following topics (in a different order):

-  - *The GDELT project*, a large database of “human society”, constructed of mentions of “people, organizations, locations, themes, counts, images and emotions” around the planet.
+  - **The GDELT project**, a large database of “human society”, constructed of mentions of “people, organizations, locations, themes, counts, images and emotions” around the planet.
 As mentioned before, will use the GDELT database to construct a histogram of the most important themes during a certain timespan.
-  - *Apache Spark*, a framework for processing large amounts of data on multiple machines in a robust way.
+  - **Apache Spark**, a framework for processing large amounts of data on multiple machines in a robust way.
 We will build our application for labs 1 and 2 using Spark.
-  - *Amazon Web Services*, or AWS, which provide theoretically unlimited compute infrastructure, allowing us to process a dataset as large as the entire GDelt database in lab 2.
+  - **Amazon Web Services**, or AWS, which provide theoretically unlimited compute infrastructure, allowing us to process a dataset as large as the entire GDELT database in lab 2.
-  - *Apache Kafka*, a framework for building so-called data pipelines, in which potentially many producers and consumers process real-time, streaming data.
+  - **Apache Kafka**, a framework for building so-called data pipelines, in which potentially many producers and consumers process real-time, streaming data.
     In lab 3, we will take the application from labs 1 and 2 and modify it to process data in real-time, using Kafka.
-  - *Scala*, a programming language that runs on the Java Virtual Machine (JVM).
+  - **Scala**, a programming language that runs on the Java Virtual Machine (JVM).
 This is our (mandatory\!) language of choice during the lab assignments.
 We will use it to program for both Apache Spark and Apache Kafka.
-  - *Docker*, an application that allows the user to package and run software (like Spark and Kafka and the programs we write for them) in an isolated
+  - **Docker**, an application that allows the user to package and run software (like Spark and Kafka and the programs we write for them) in an isolated
     environment: a container.

-## The GDelt project
+## The GDELT project

 During the lab, we will use the GDELT Global Knowledge Graph version 2.0 (GKG v2.0).
 This database is basically a massive table that “connects every person,